sfg-taxonpages/aphid/pages/about.md

 - Core taxonomic data are exported to and available at the [Catalogue of Life]({https://link_to_root_taxon_page}) and its [associated API]({https://link_to_api_for_pertinent_dataset}).

 ### Software
 These pages are built with completely open-source software.
-[Read more](http://speciesfilegroup.org/docs/taxonworks_in_production_at_sfg.html) about what drives them, how they supported by the Species File Group and their many collaborators, or [join weekly support meetings](https://speciesfilegroup.org/events.html) and see how it all fits together, includes links to issue trackers.
+[Read more](http://speciesfilegroup.org/docs/taxonworks_in_production_at_sfg.html) about what drives them, how they are supported by the Species File Group and their many collaborators.
+We invite you to [join our weekly support meetings](https://speciesfilegroup.org/events.html) and see how it all fits together, includes links to issue trackers.

 ### Governance
 About our group structure, how the rules behind joining and participating are set.